QCaudron/repeater_roundabout/index.md

 Anyone with a ham radio license can participate !
 You don't even have to be local; stations may participate over Echolink, Allstar, or IRLP if they are available.

-> This page was last updated on Monday October 09 at 08:54.
+> This page was last updated on Tuesday October 10 at 13:33.

 ---